Information on Speedway minbikes and their history is pretty scarce.

 and is 6" in length and 1" in outside diameter.

-To counteract this, I found cutting off 1/2" to 3/4" from the Zoro spring helps, as this gets
+To counteract the firmness, I found cutting off 1/2" from this Zoro spring helps, as this gets

 Raymond spring #302532d